gbauza3destinee/gbauza3destinee/README.md

 }

-🤩Interests {
+🌈Interests {
 - Learning new languages anad traveling to new countries to practice with locals (French, Spanish)
-- Forest Bathing and Gardening.
+- Forest Bathing and Gardening
-- Having lots of bunnies
+- Taking care of my little bunnies
 - Graphic Design!
 During the Pandemic I built up and opened a Trans and Gender Non Conforming DesignHouse to support Trans entrepreneurs and service providers, who struggled with market saturation and invisibility online.
 Founding 'Trans Brands' I learned about *growth mindset*, entrepreneurial drive (_if you can think it, you can make it_)